No-Knead Green Chile Cheese Bread

 The complete list of ingredients, quantities, and instructions can be found in the printable recipe card below.

-• Roasted chile – If you are unsure how to roast chile peppers, please refer to this blog post:ย How to roast chile peppers.
+- Roasted chile – Not sure where to start?
+Here’s how to roast chile peppers.
 Be sure to peel the roasted chiles before chopping and adding to dough.
 Hatch chilesย are not available year-round, and may not be available where you live or sold everywhere.ย That said, Hatch Green Chiles are my favorite pepper for this recipe.
-The next best chile pepper is Anaheim, which are readily available year-round.
+The next best pepper is Anaheim chiles, which are readily available year-round.
 For a milder chile pepper, try poblanos.ย If fresh chiles are not available, canned whole chiles can be used.

 How to make this easy no-knead cheese bread recipe